DaveTrev/eye_deal/README.md

 You could also create a separate class gender like a subcategory connected to your product and filter that way too

+Bug - update number not reflecting in shopping bag, followed ado, number not reflecting items. return to fix!

 https://elfsight.com/blog/how-to-create-recent-sales-notification-popup/#:~:text=The%20Recent%20Sales%20Notification%20popup,many%20e%2Dcommerce%20businesses%20nowadays.

 Popup?